antronerds/r2-tutorials/docs/R2_Dataset_Addition.md

 ## Preparing DNA methylation data

-R2 supports DNA methylation data from **Illumina array platforms** (450k and EPIC/850k).
-Two submission routes are available:

-### Option A: IDAT files (preferred)

-Provide the raw IDAT files (one Red and one Green file per sample).
-The R2 team will handle background correction, normalization, and probe filtering.
-Please also supply the array type (450k or EPIC) and the genome build used.

-### Option B: Pre-processed matrix

-If you have already processed your methylation data, provide a tab-delimited matrix where:
+R2 supports DNA methylation data in a matrix format analogous to expression data.
+Provide a tab-delimited matrix where:

-- The first column contains Illumina probe IDs (e.g. `cg00000029`)
+- The first column contains feature identifiers (e.g. probe IDs such as `cg00000029` for Illumina arrays, or region identifiers for other platforms)
 - Subsequent columns contain per-sample values, one column per sample
 - Values should be **beta values** (0–1 range) or **M-values** (log2 ratio); indicate which

-Please specify the genome build (GRCh38 or GRCh37/hg19), the array type, and the preprocessing pipeline used (e.g. minfi, ChAMP, or SeSAMe).
+Please specify the genome build (e.g. GRCh38), the array or platform type, and the preprocessing pipeline used when contacting us.

 ### Sample annotation for methylation data

 Supply a sample annotation file (see [Preparing the sample annotation](#preparing-the-sample-annotation)) matching the sample names in the matrix.
 For tumor samples, include relevant clinical and pathological variables as annotation tracks.

-> **Note for tumor-normal paired datasets:** If your dataset contains matched tumor and normal pairs (e.g. for differential methylation analysis), indicate the pairing in the annotation file using a dedicated track (e.g. `pair_id`).
+> **Note for tumor-normal paired datasets:** If your dataset contains matched tumor and normal pairs, indicate the pairing in the annotation file using a dedicated track (e.g. `pair_id`).

 ---